Oleksandr Drabynko: Biography

-He was born on 18 March 1977 in Korets, Rivne Oblast, in family of government officials.
+He was born on 18 March 1977 in Korets, Rivne Oblast, into a family of government officials.

-He graduated the Moscow Theological Seminary and later the Kyiv Theological Academy in 2002 becoming a candidate of theology for his dissertation "Eastern Orthodoxy in post-totalitarian Ukraine (milestones of history)" (see "Works section").
+He graduated from the Moscow Theological Seminary and later the Kyiv Theological Academy in 2002, becoming a candidate of theology for his dissertation "Eastern Orthodoxy in post-totalitarian Ukraine (milestones of history)" (see "Works section").

-In 2003 – 2005 Drabynko was a coauthor and anchorman of the television program "Pravoslavnyi Mir" («Православний Міръ», the Orthodox World) which was ordered by the Main Editorial Office of the information programs of the UOC-(MP).
+In 2003–2005, Drabynko was a coauthor and anchorman of the television program "Pravoslavnyi Mir" («Православний Міръ», the Orthodox World), which was produced by the Main Editorial Office of information programs of the UOC-(MP).

-In his ordination as a bishop of Pereyaslav-Khmelnytskyi and Vyshneve (vicarate of the Diocese of Kyiv) that was led by the primate of the UOC-(MP) Volodymyr (Sabodan) participated 45 bishops of the Russian Orthodox Church.
+At his ordination as bishop of Pereyaslav-Khmelnytskyi and Vyshneve (vicarate of the Diocese of Kyiv), which was led by the primate of the UOC-(MP), Volodymyr (Sabodan), 45 bishops of the Russian Orthodox Church participated.

-On 15 December 2018 he joined the new Orthodox Church of Ukraine at the Unification council in Kiev.
-He was one of the only two UOC-MP bishops which joined the OCU.
-(The other was Metropolitan Symeon (Shotatsky)).
+On 15 December 2018, he joined the new Orthodox Church of Ukraine at the Unification council in Kiev.
+He was one of only two UOC-MP bishops who joined the OCU (the other was Metropolitan Symeon (Shotatsky)).